 He also poured forth with how difficult it was being the only Asian at his school.
 His school had “Americans” and “Hispanics” (his language, not mine) and nobody, including him, was sure in which group he fit.
 He said he had done this bad act to fit in (my language, not his).

 I explained all this to the school people, got the expulsion reduced to time already served by way of a suspension.
 I ended up really liking the kid and I “felt his pain” as a kid without any natural peer group.

 For a long time, Maytag Appliance was one of the leading (the leading) employers in Newton.
-It and its thousands of jobs are now gone and its quite large, quite nice office building has a “For Sale or Lease” sign out front.
+It and its thousands of jobs are gone now and its quite large, quite nice office building has a “For Sale or Lease” sign out front.
 Maytag was purchased by Whirlpool and its Newton operations (both manufacturing and corporate) moved elsewhere.
 How much of that was due to China?
 How much of that do Newtonians pin on China?
-Does anyone blame the local Chinese (gosh, I sure hope not!)?
+Does anyone blame the local Chinese (I sure hope not!)?
 On the flip side, I kept hearing of how the price of farmland in Iowa is at record highs and how the price of pork is doing just fine as well.
 I am sure China plays some role in this and I wonder if or how this is considered.